michaelherger/MusicArtistInfo/CLI.md

 Return a list of URLs for possible album covers for a given album.
 See previous `albumreview` command for the parameters.

 ```
-musicartistinfo lyrics [artist:abba title:waterloo | album_id:123 | url:]
+musicartistinfo lyrics [artist:abba title:waterloo | track_id:123 | url:]
 ```
 Return lyrics for the given song.
-Again, `album_id` or `url` would directly point to a local track.
+Again, `track_id` or `url` would directly point to a local track.
 For tracks streamed from a service, use `artist` and `title` instead.

 ```
 musicartistinfo artistphoto [artist:abba | artist_id:123]